Plugins

 Remember these three lines:

-• runtime options often live at project scope
+• runtime options usually live beside it in project plugins.<name>

 • setup and usage are UI protocol layers